tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what degrees have you earned?
 - as a youth, did you participate in Boy Scouts, Girl Scouts, or other organizations?
 What did you like best about them?
 - as a teenager, were you rebellious? if so, why? how did your parents try to guide you?
+- who has been your best friend?
+- what makes a real friend?
+- is it possible to be a complete adult without suffering hardship, adversity, or danger?

 - what did you find the most rewarding about being parent?